 This example shows how to take advantage of executing code on a multicore processor by graphical partitioning.
-This example requires Simulink Coder™ to generate multithreaded code.
+This example requires Simulink® Coder™ software to generate multithreaded code.

-Multicore programming allows you to make use of the processing power of modern multicore processors to create high-performance applications.
-Simulink™ allows you to take advantage of multicore programming by allowing you to graphically partition your algorithms and to assign the code generated from those partitions to parallel threads on your multicore processor.
+Multicore programming allows you to use the processing power of modern multicore processors to create high-performance applications.
+Simulink® software allows you to take advantage of multicore programming by allowing you to graphically partition your algorithms and to assign the code generated from those partitions to parallel threads on your multicore processor.

-The parallel threads are typically scheduled by an operating system, assigning threads to cores dynamically.
+The parallel threads are typically scheduled by an operating system that assigns threads to cores dynamically.
 This allows the scheduler to make good use of the cores while providing a notion of fairness.
 However, in many applications, you may need additional control on how the cores are used or you may want to dedicate a set of cores to specific logic, for example to improve determinism.
-This level of control is achievable through graphical partitioning and is illustrated in this example.
+Graphical partitioning provides this level of control, as illustrated in this example.

-A typical situation for multicore consists of a multi-rate model for which you want to assign code for the fast rates to one core and the code for the slower rates to other cores.
+A typical multicore scenario involves a multi-rate model for which you want to assign code for the fast rates to one core and the code for the slower rates to other cores.
 This may allow you to add more logic to these faster rates or to achieve more determinism.
 More generally, you may want to dedicate cores to application logic with the greatest demand on resources.
 To begin, open the multicore project:

 Generate Multithreaded Code

-This application model is already partitioned into four concurrent tasks through the Concurrent Execution dialog which you may access from the Solvers pane of the model's Configuration Parameters.
-Use this dialog to specify logic, task and core assignments.
-In this example, we have partitioned the application logic as:
+This application model is already partitioned into four concurrent tasks through the Concurrent Execution dialog box you can access from the Solvers pane of the Configuration Parameters dialog box.
+Use this dialog box to specify logic, task, and core assignments.
+In this example, the application logic is partitioned as: